axibase/atsd-use-cases/research/la-port/README.md

 [![View in ChartLab](../images/new-button.png)](https://apps.axibase.com/chartlab/0f8b70ab/12/#fullscreen)

 The same data regarding average percent change can be visualized differently to highlight the deviation in percent change value.
-Here the taller green box (representing percent change in `NOx` emissions) has a broader area, indicating a wider range of values whereas the red box (representing percent change in DPM emissions) has a much smaller area, indicating a much narrower range of values.
+Here the taller green box (representing percent change in NO<sub>x</sub> emissions) has a broader area, indicating a wider range of values whereas the red box (representing percent change in DPM emissions) has a much smaller area, indicating a much narrower range of values.